The MBTI® ESTJ and College

 Other majors which allow ESTJs to set goals, make decisions, give orders, and evaluate outcomes are production, construction, and administration.

-ESTJs have been known to have the need to carefully manage their stress.
+ESTJs have been known to have the need to manage their stress carefully.
 They may get irritated by inefficiency or uncertainty in the workplace and classrooms.
 This has been found to be especially true in group settings.
 This stress can lead an ESTJ to criticize others with little awareness of its impact on them.
-An ESTJ should take time to learn how to know when to lower expectations of others and to not expect everyone to be as organized and focused as they are.
+An ESTJ should take time to learn how to know when to lower expectations of others and not expect everyone to be as organized and focused as they are.
 Knowing how different personality types function will be very beneficial to an ESTJs stress management strategy.
 “This personality type should also take the time to balance criticisms by expressing appreciation for their peers in order to keep interpersonal relationships healthy.”
 (Quenk, N. 2000.
-CPP) If an ESTJ is collaborating in a group setting and members of the group begin to become disorganized or start to lose focus, an individual with this personality type can make the best use of their innate leadership strengths and organizational abilities in order retain the group’s effectiveness.
+CPP) Suppose an ESTJ is collaborating in a group setting, and members of the group begin to become disorganized or start to lose focus.
+In that case, an individual with this personality type can make the best use of their innate leadership strengths and organizational abilities in order to retain the group’s effectiveness.
 An ESTJ can also manage their stress by simply learning to delay their decisions to weigh options thoroughly.
 Commonly, individuals who prefer their Judging function are known for their effective time management skills and find it to be less stressful when they feel they are making consistent progress, and this is no different for ESTJs.

-For stress management, ESTJs have been known to use several outlets including: constructive thinking, an encouraging viewpoint, living by a moral code, physical exercise, community focused resources, and communicating their emotions.
-“It is common for ESTJs to report to be quite satisfied with their work lives and report a fairly low level of stress associated with it.
+For stress management, ESTJs have been known to use several outlets, including constructive thinking, an encouraging viewpoint, living by a moral code, physical exercise, community-focused resources, and communicating their emotions.
+“It is common for ESTJs to report being quite satisfied with their work lives and report a fairly low level of stress associated with it.
 This may be due to their typical behavior of excelling in the world of organizational work.”
 (Quenk, N. 2000.
-CPP) Some stressors which this personality type has reported are, the absence of authority, excessive fluctuation in policies and procedures, having a disorganized environment, incurring continual interruptions, and incompetence.
-The continuance of these stressors can be particularly impairing for ESTJs, often resulting in an individual to become progressively insecure, unproductive, and unhappy.
+CPP) Some stressors which this personality type has reported are the absence of authority, excessive fluctuation in policies and procedures, having a disorganized environment, incurring continual interruptions, and incompetence.
+The continuance of these stressors can be particularly impairing for ESTJs, often resulting in an individual becoming progressively insecure, unproductive, and unhappy.
 Often others will not see that an ESTJ is under this debilitating stress, as this personality type often has a fear of showing these emotions.
 When an ESTJ chooses to restrain these emotions, it is common for them to have an eruption of emotion.
-Some resources and remedies which ESTJs have said assist with these stress induced outbursts are; finding someone to talk to, spending some time alone to recover composure, and participating in physical activities.
+Some resources and remedies which ESTJs have said assist with these stress-induced outbursts are; finding someone to talk to, spending some time alone to recover composure, and participating in physical activities.